OSGeo/OSGeoLive-doc/en/quickstart/geomoose_quickstart.rst

 Printing
 ================================================================================

-This next screenshot shows what a Print Map service looks like that is bundled with GeoMoose.  the side menu in the following view, shows the options available for printing the current mapview.
+This next screenshot shows what the Print Map service might look like which is bundled with GeoMoose.  the side menu in the following view, shows the options available for printing the current mapview.
 Sheet size, orientation, resolution for both raster image backgrounds and for overall output are also available.

   .. image:: ../../images/screenshots/1024x768/geomoose-2.4-screenshot013.png
      :scale: 100